tweekmonster/luser/README.md

   are embedded, however (e.g. `u.User`).
 - The lookup methods use `exec.Command()` and will be noticeably slower if you're looking up users and groups a lot.
+- Group-releated functions will only be available when compiling with Go 1.7+.